Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 - "Dedilomeni Principle" journal now accounts for electoral confidence
 - Reworked eqfm_balkans.008/009 to have discrete effects
 - Implemented several scripted effects and script values for better value/var management
+- Refactored most instances of create_character to use templates
+- MON and BOS start with a bilateral truce
+- Adjusted modifier_grefm_armansperg_regency to match Landowners regency modifier
+- "Westernized Thought" modifier changed to be a decaying modifier

 Fixes:
 - Large localization pass to fix typos, formatting, puncutation, etc.
 - Reworked script handling the creation and tracking of Serbian dynastic heads
+- Removed usage of Memento Mori variable
 - Fixed a case where subjects could get stuck as Eyalets
 - Building the Biljarda is now mandatory for the "Prince-Bishopric" journal if IP3 is active
 - Declaring the Principality of Montenegro is now mandatory if IP3 is active
 - Fixed a situation where "Change of Tack" journal's fail conditions could be true when the journal activates
+- Enabled two monarchy-specific flags for MON
+- je_balkfm_cultural_identity now checks for je_balkfm_national_awakening instead of nationalism in its fail trigger
+- Completing je_balkfm_national_awakening no longer changes Bosnia's state religion to Orthodox
 - Fixed error spam from balkfm_validate_serbian_characters scripted effect
 - Fixed several instances of age instead of birth_date
 - Fixed several outdated character template calls